 1 Now I, Paul, myself am pleading with you by the meekness and gentleness of Christ—who in presence am lowly among you, but being absent am bold toward you.

-In the first nine chapters, Paul met the needs of the Corinthian church as a whole.
-In the last four chapters, he addresses the concern over Judaist interlopers invading the church with false doctrine.
+In the first nine chapters, Paul had met the needs of the Corinthian church as a whole.
+In the last four chapters, he addressed the concern over Judaist interlopers invading the church with false doctrine.
 These people wanted to combine legalism with the liberty Christians have by grace.
 These “super-apostles” attacked both Paul’s authority as an apostle and his person.
 The upshot of this was that the spiritual dynamics of the church was at stake.

 I, Paul, myself [emphatic]

 Paul changed here from “we,” “us,” and “our” to “I” and “myself.”
 Previously when he had represented himself in 2 Corinthians, he referred to his team as “we” and such.
 Now Paul shifted to himself because now the emphasis was on his apostleship.
 The apostle’s reference to himself with these three terms, “I, Paul, myself,” indicates he was dealing with a serious topic.
 He used this intense language only in our passage here, in Galatians 5:2, and in 1 Thessalonians 2:18.
 The challenge to his apostleship was a very grave issue.

 am pleading with you

 Paul pleaded with the Corinthian church that they consider his authority as an apostle.
 Some members were thinking of defecting from him and his authority.
 His opponents had steadily undermined his authority.
 They attempted to drive a wedge between him and the church.